 My husband and I are currently going through the adoption process – an exciting, exhausting, and incredibly rewarding journey – and so I have chosen to focus on the beautiful, heart-warming picture books that I’ve enjoyed recently that celebrate and champion diverse families and relationships.

 1. My Daddies! by Gareth Peters and Garry Parsons

 My husband and I have been going through the adoption process for a year and a half now, so this bright, vibrant book, which introduces young children to different kinds of families, fills me with happiness.
 There are dragons to battle, dinosaurs to dodge and space adventures to be had, but the stand-out moment for me is when our two dads share their child’s life story and the joy that the adoption process has brought them.

-2. Plenty of Hugs by Fran Manushkin and Kate Alizadeh
+2. Plenty of Hugs by Fran Manushkin and Kip Alizadeh

-Illustration by Kate Alizadeh, from the front cover of Plenty of Hugs
+Illustration by Kip Alizadeh, from the front cover of Plenty of Hugs

 3. Grandad’s Camper by Harry Woodgate